Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework

 A set of observational constraints where followed in the design of the parameter grid.
 For example, $w_a$ is varied while holding the equation of state at $z = 0.333$ constant, so that the low redshift cosmic distance scale remains less changed.
 Similarly, changes in $N_\mathrm{eff}$ are compensated by changes in $\omega_\mathrm{cdm}$ and $n_s$, so as to leave the CMB less changed.
 A flat spatial curvature is assumed for all cosmologies, and the Hubble constant $H_0$ is chosen to match the CMB acoustic scale $\theta_*$ to P18 measurement.

 The different cosmologies are indexed by \textsc{cXXX}, where \textsc{XXX} ranges from 000 to 181.
 The details of each cosmology are described on the \textsc{AbacusSummit} website \footnote{\url{https://abacussummit.readthedocs.io/en/latest/cosmologies.html}}.
 Figure~\ref{fig:cosmo_grid} visualizes the 85 different cosmologies relative to P18 shown in black lines.
+Note that 5 cosmologies (c000-c004) are highlighted as the test set.
+Their usage is described in section~\ref{subsec:emu_test}.
 We briefly summarize the cosmology choices here.

 \textsc{c000} corresponds to the fiducial P18 cosmology, specifically the mean estimates of the Planck TT,TE,EE+lowE+lensing likelihood chains.
 The 25 boxes with different phases are at \textsc{c000}.